Accuracy is a range, not an exact number. Ginger Vieira explains the variables that apply to all FDA-approved glucose meters.

 Related to your body’s hydration level, the amount of glucose in that one tiny drop of blood applied to the test strip can vary slightly.
 Had you squeezed out another drop from the same finger 30 seconds later, it could contain a modestly different amount of glucose.

-On the same note, the glucose in a drop of blood from your fingertips versus the glucose in your forearm or earlobe (where emergency medics often draw from) can also vary.
+On the same note, the glucose in the blood sample from your fingertips versus the glucose in your forearm or earlobe (where emergency medics often draw from) can also vary.

 If you are using a glucose meter and lancing device that allows you to draw blood from your forearms in addition to your fingertips, keep this in mind.
-Constantly switching between your forearm and fingertips could produce inconsistent results that inevitably make your insulin dosing inconsistent, too.
+Constantly switching between alternate sites like your forearm and fingertips could produce inconsistent results that inevitably make your insulin dosing inconsistent, too.

 How you prepare (or not) before pricking your finger

-Especially among children (and likely amongst adults, too), studies have found people with diabetes rarely wash their hands prior to checking their blood sugar.
+Especially among children (and likely amongst adults, too), studies have found people with diabetes rarely wash their hands prior to glucose testing.
 Even if you weren’t recently touching food -- something that could easily lead to an inaccurate reading -- other things on your hands could potentially affect the accuracy.
 Hand lotion, ink from a newspaper, hair product, make-up, sweat, and even water after washing your hands if you don't dry them thoroughly.

 Proper blood sugar checking technique for greatest accuracy:

-In real life with diabetes, it’s not always possible to control all of these variables.
+In real life diabetes management with type 1 diabetes or type 2 diabetes, it’s not always possible to control all of these variables.
 But keep in mind that if you’re checking your blood sugar at the top of a mountain in New Mexico and your entire diabetes kit feels hot to the touch, your results may not be as accurate.
 The same goes for checking in the middle of a ski trip to Vermont when it’s 10 degrees outside!

 Affordable, accurate, unrestricted

-If you’re tired of being told by your health insurance how many times per day you’re able to check your blood sugar, you have options.
-Diathrive’s meter provides accurate results for a fraction of the cost, and without limitations.
-Get as many tests trips as you want so you can use blood sugar results to make health decisions whenever and wherever you want in realtime.
+If you’re tired of your health insurance telling you how many times per day you’re able to check your blood sugar then rest assured, you have options.
+Diathrive’s glucose meters provide accurate results for a fraction of the cost, and without limitations.
+Get as many tests trips as you want so you can use blood sugar results to make health decisions whenever and wherever you want in real-time.

-At Diathrive, accuracy is extremely important to us and we've made sure our meter meets and exceeds FDA standards.
+At Diathrive, accuracy is extremely important, and we've made sure our meter meets and exceeds FDA standards.
 Our mission is to help you check as often as you need to for the sake of managing and improving your diabetes health!